xuanzhuo51-max/CKP-Payroll-AP-Calendar/README.md

 ## Known issues

-**`Reminder Date` still exists in the deployed table and is populated.** The design decision was to drop the pre-computed column and use Lark's built-in "N days before" offset instead, and the CSVs in `data/` reflect that.
-The live table does not.
-Either an earlier CSV was imported, or the column was re-added.
-Worth resolving: if `Input_Reminder` and `Process` trigger on `Reminder Date` while this repo says they trigger on `Start Date`, the table and the documentation will drift apart at the next rebuild.

-**The Grid view on `Payroll_Calendar_Events` has a filter showing one client.** At time of writing it displayed 30 CTP Infotech Malaysia records.
-Fine for testing, but anyone opening the Grid view will think the table only holds one client.
-Consider renaming the view to something explicit, or clearing the filter and building per-assignee views instead.

 **Daily-run clients flood the AP channel.** Framework Studio, Oneness Concept Wellness and Nu Best run every working day and generate roughly 390 of the 814 AP events.
 With `Due-day_push` firing per record, that is three messages every morning from those clients alone.
 A consolidated daily digest would be a better fit.

 **No payment-specific safeguard.** `Salary Payment` and AP bank upload are the steps where money moves, and they get the same treatment as every other step. `P4` and `A2` were designed for exactly this and were not deployed.
 A missed payroll approval is not the same class of miss as a late listing update.